osohq/oso/new-docs/content/any/getting-started/policies/index.md

 with three parameters.
 That's a natural place to start with Oso, because the `is_allowed` function generates queries of the form `allow(actor, action, resource)`.
-But you can write rules for whatever you like, and query them from within your `allow` rules.
+But you can write rules for whatever you like, and use them from within your `allow` rules.
 For instance, the built-in [roles library](/guides/roles) supplies an `allow` rule that looks like this: